colinturner/CV/README.md

 When writing a 185-page engineering study for my university final project, I had the opportunity to coordinate a team of 6 group members to produce the final report.
 Producing a work we could proudly attach our names to required enormous communication and collaboration over a period of several months.

 In 2014, I moved to Australia for 8 months to research industrial mineral processing mechanisms in a paid internship at one of the country's top technical universities.
 My task was to take raw data from materials engineering experiments and then replicate those experiments' real-world results in computational simulations of the same processes.
-The open-ended scope of my work granted me the opportunity to collaborate with academics across the scientific spectrum to develop truly unique research.
+The open-ended scope of my work granted me the opportunity to bring together academics across the scientific spectrum to develop truly unique research.

 A year earlier, I had the extraordinary opportunity to gain deep insight into the engineering giant, Rolls-Royce Canada, through a technical internship in Montreal.
 My task was to produce a 170-page report on the company's annual Research and Development activities.
 I collaborated with project leaders across the company to develop the report; it was later used to support government research grant applications.